travis-ci/travis-backup/README.md

 # README

-*travis-backup* is an application that removes builds and their corresponding jobs and exports them (optionally) to json files.
+*travis-backup* is an application that helps with housekeeping and backup for Travis CI database v2.2 and with migration to v3.0 database.

 ### Installation and run